labordynamicsinstitute/privacy-bibliography/CATEGORIES.md

 * Statistical Disclosure Limitation

 Beyond these categories we also divide references as
+* Background
 * Primary (should be around 5-10 papers)
 * Secondary (everything else)

-The syllabus will be built by grouping together all primary documents within each of the above-mentioned categories.
+The syllabus will be built by listing all background documents, then grouping together all primary documents within each of the above-mentioned categories.
 We will also generate a "further reading" appendix with all the secondary documents, also grouped by category.
 Finally, we will have a brief narrative for each topic that explains why we chose particular paper.